depeperwinkel

 General advice

-- grind the pepper at the last minute to maximize the aroma
+- grind the pepper at the last moment to make the most of the aroma

 - store the pepper in a dark, dry and cool place